YannKamche/Freecodecamp/JavaScript Algorithm and Data Structures/READMe.md

 In this course, you'll learn the fundamentals of algorithmic thinking by writing algorithms that do everything from converting temperatures to handling complex 2D arrays.

+## Object Oriented Programming
+OOP, or Object Oriented Programming, is one of the major approaches to the software development process.
+In OOP, objects and classes organize code to describe things and what they can do.

+In this course, you'll learn the basic principles of OOP in JavaScript, including the this keyword, prototype chains, constructors, and inheritance.